After the

 favorite individual scene in the movie.
 I loved seeing a massive city invasion

-from the point of view of the ground people, and it highlighted Bruce Wayne the
+from the ground level perspective, and it highlighted Bruce Wayne the

 man as a hero, just charging into danger in an effort to protect and save